ChrisNzoka/blog_posts/cl0p2aijb012tn0nv60og39nr.md

 ![file_permissios-2.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646881681167/V0zN4dlrU.png)

 The first thing seen in this column is -rw-rw-r--.
 There are 10 bits here.
 The first one is the file type.
 In this example, dash`-` signifies a file.
-If there is `d` in place of first dash `-`, then it is a directory.
+However, if there is `d` in place of first dash `-`, then it is a directory.

-The next nine bits are the actual permissions, they're grouped in trios or sets of three.
+Further, the next nine bits are the actual permissions.
+They're grouped in trios or sets of three.
 The first trio refers to the permission of the owner of the file.
 The second trio refers to the permission of the group that this file belongs to.
 The last trio refers to the permission of all other users.

 `r` stands for readable, `w` stands for writeable and `x` stands for executable.